-Pruritus is defined as an unpleasant itching sensation that leads to intensive scratching.
-The terms pruritus and itching are used synonymously.
+Pruritus is defined as an unpleasant sensation that causes a desire to scratch.
+The terms pruritus and itch are used synonymously.
 Pruritus is the most common subjective symptom in dermatology and may occur with or without visible skin lesions.
-It may be of localized or generalized character.
+It may be localized or generalized.

 It is important to distinguish between acute and chronic pruritus.
 Pruritus lasting >6 weeks is defined as chronic pruritus.
 Based on etiology, chronic pruritus may be classified as being of dermatologic, systemic, neurologic, psychogenic/psychosomatic, mixed, or unknown etiology.
 Chronic pruritus can be very distressing and refractory to treatment.
 Its intensity frequently correlates with degree of quality of life impairment, level of stigmatization, severity of depression, and emotional stress.

-According to the currently accepted clinical classification, patients with pruritus may be characterized as those with itching on primarily diseased, inflamed skin; pruritus on primarily normal, noninflamed skin; and chronic secondary scratch lesions.
+According to the currently accepted clinical classification, patients with pruritus may be characterized as those with itching on primarily diseased, inflamed skin; pruritus on primarily normal, noninflamed skin; and itchy skin with chronic secondary scratch lesions.

 A specific neuronal pathway for itch has been identified.
 Pruritic stimuli are transmitted mainly by mechano-insensitive unmyelinated afferent C-fibers that have a particularly low conduction velocity, large innervation territories, and high transcutaneous electrical threshold.